amavrin/selectel_exercise/README.md

 ## Caveats

 1. https://releases.hashicorp.com/terraform/ is blocking access (from Russia?).
-1. I decided not to run Ansible via Terraform provisioner to have access to entire inventory in Ansible, not just to the surrent host.
+1. I decided not to run Ansible via Terraform provisioner to have an access to the entire inventory in Ansible, not just the current host.